matthewlong29/PareAndFlourish_Site/_posts/2017-09-10-the-unexpected-benefits-of-a-three-day-weekend.md

 image:
   teaser: three-day-weekend-benefits.jpg
   feature: three-day-weekend-benefits.jpg
-  alt: "The Unexpected Benefits of a Three-Day Weekend"

 tags: Three Day Weekend, Labor Day Weekend, Memorial Day Weekend

-comments: true
 ---

 After the three-day weekend, we’re feeling great.
 An extra day without work is what dreams are made of.
 We had the usual benefits of staying home on a Monday, like extra sleep...always extra sleep.
 There were also a few unexpected benefits.